 Applications that do not fulfil the requirements will not be considered.
-Remaining applications will be presented for the Academy’s departments and research centres.
-The departments and research centres will judge by the following criteria:
+Remaining applications will be presented for the Academy’s departments and maybe also research centres.
+The departments (and research centres) will judge by the following criteria:

 - Has the applicant documented a satisfactory level of artistry?
 (Relevant for departments only.)

 - Will the project produce new knowledge in its field?